LetsStreamIt/documentation/docs/report/analysis/quality-attributes.md

 - **Stimulus**: A server node fails.
 - **Environment**: Normal operation.
 - **Artifact**: Server node.
-- **Response**: The system detects the failure and redirects the traffic to another server node.
+- **Response**: The system detects the failure and restarts the server node.

 ### Reliability